 Like everywhere, things have changed dramatically in Philly’s restaurant industry over the past two years, as the pandemic took a toll on our beloved local hangouts.
 A good number of them have been forced to close.
-In the summer of 2021, though, the city’s COVID-19 restrictions were lifted entirely, then brought back in the form of mask mandates and proof of vaccination policies instituted by restaurants themselves.
-By and large, the Philly restaurant scene has begun returning to some semblance of normalcy (notwithstanding a labor shortage).
-At least until we’re fully out of the woods, outdoor dining is still the best option for the non-or-partially-vaccinated.
+In March of 2022, though, the city’s COVID-19 restrictions were lifted entirely, though restaurants have the right to hold onto their mask mandates and proof of vaccination policies as and how they see fit.
+By and large, the Philly restaurant scene has returned to a semblance of normalcy (notwithstanding a labor shortage).
+Outdoor dining is still the best option for the non-or-partially-vaccinated.
 As we’ve seen in the proliferation of streeteries occupying precious coveted parking real estate, Philadelphians are happy to just be out and about, patronizing their favorite spots, and doing what we do best: taking pride in just being from Philly.

 This regularly updated guide will show you how to eat in Philly like a local, which if you’re a visitor here, you’ll quickly learn is a very good thing to be.